-Waste King offer a wide range of sizes with their garbage disposals and you can easily find really small and light disposals for small kitchen cabinets.
+Waste King offers a wide range of sizes with their garbage disposals, and you can easily find small and light disposals for small kitchen cabinets.
 But you can also find larger and more bulky disposals when more power is needed.
-However, all their disposers produce considerably more noise while turned on in comparison with the more quiet InSinkErators.
+However, all their disposers produce considerably more noise while turned on compared to the more quiet InSinkErator.

 Why is that?

-One of the reasons is their standard modern EZ mount, which is used for the more budget-friendly Waste King disposers.
-This mount flange is made of plastic and is supposed to be quick and easy to install for customers.
+One of the reasons is their standard modern EZ mount, which is being used for the more budget-friendly Waste King disposers.
+This mounting flange is made of plastic and is supposed to be quick and easy to install for customers.

 InSinkErator’s smart investment

-Video about the sound seal technology for InSinkErator disposers:
+Watch Video about the sound seal technology for InSinkErator disposers on Youtube

 Winner: Waste King

 While the motor and build quality can say a lot about the durability of a garbage disposal, all this doesn’t matter if the disposal is utterly overpriced.
-This is not the case with Waste King or InSinkErator, but there is a clear difference in price.
+This is not the case with Waste King or InSinkErator, but there is a clear price difference.

-We found that Waste King offers garbage disposals for a lower price.
-Which means a lower price for the same of more horse power in comparison to InSinkErator.
+We found that Waste King offers garbage disposals for a lower price, which means a lower price for more horsepower than InSinkErator.
 But you do need to compromise on the build quality of your disposal, which you don’t need to do with InSinkErator.

 Different classes of food disposers

-Both Waste King and InSinkErator try their best to provide garbage disposals that suit their customer’s needs and budget.
-While Waste King generally offers budget-friendly disposers, especially with their EZ-mount, InSinkErator has also made an attempt to sell cheaper priced, but also lower quality, disposals with the Badger series.
+Both Waste King and InSinkErator try their best to provide garbage disposals that suit their customer’s needs and budgets.
+While Waste King generally offers budget-friendly disposers, especially with their EZ-mount, InSinkErator has also attempted to sell lower prices and lower quality disposals with the Badger series.

-Even though Waste King’s prices may seem difficult to compete with, InSinkErator did make an attempt at it with their budget Badger line.
-This budget friendly InSinkErator has a plastic shell much like Waste King’s and doesn’t feature their ‘SoundSeel technology‘, while its motor still does not compete the permanent magnet motor that Waste King uses in their disposals.
-As a result of this, it appears logical to conclude that Waste King scores the point in the price department.
+Even though Waste King’s prices may seem challenging to compete with, InSinkErator did make an attempt at it with their budget Badger line.
+This budget-friendly InSinkErator has a plastic shell much like Waste King’s and doesn’t feature their ‘SoundSeel technology.’

 Winner: It’s a tie